 Priory Park in Great Malvern

 Formerly the gardens of the Priory Mansion built in 1874 which is now used as the Council House, Priory Park provides a tranquil centre to Great Malvern being bordered by the Malvern Theatres, Malvern Splash Leisure Complex and the Council House.
-Priory Park was previously known as the Winter Gardens in times past.

 Priory Park is filled with beautiful mature trees and surrounds a large duck pond spanned by a couple of bridges.
 A Victorian bandstand, built in 1875 and restored in the 1980s, proudly stands in the park and hosts free Sunday afternoon concerts during the summer months.